-Money is tight for everyone.
+Money is an intimate topic for most people.
 For those with an extra mouth to feed, money stress can be even more apparent.
-In addition to feeding and dressing themselves, these individuals have to keep the heat up so that the new baby does not get cold; they have to buy additional food and clothing for the baby; they will want to buy a stroller and car seat for the baby.
-All of this is pretty expensive.
+In addition to feeding and dressing themselves, these individuals have to keep the heat up so that the new baby does not get cold, they have to buy additional food and clothing for the baby, and on and on.
+All of these tasks come with some hefty price tags.
 Learning to budget for the baby’s first year can ease stress and help one avoid going into serious debt.

 Other things to worry about include the balance between working and staying home to get to know your new baby.
-While raising baby costs money, not being there with the baby can cost one the relationship between themselves and the baby.
+While raising baby costs money, not being there with the baby can cost one the relationship between themselves and the baby, as well as hinder the baby's development.
 It is important that you make your best effort to be both the parent that your baby needs as well as the provider that your baby needs.
-This can mean giving up some luxuries that you have grown accustomed to and using that money for the baby.
+This can mean giving up some luxuries that you have grown accustomed to and spending that money on the baby.

-To help come up with a budget for the baby’s first year, one should look at their income without any over time and see what they make verses the bills that they have.
+To help come up with a budget for the baby’s first year, one should look at their income over time and see what they make versus the bills that they have.
 From there they should include the things that the baby needs such as food and diapers.
-Once you know what you need to make in order to cover one’s needs, you can see what you have left to cover the wants.
+Once you know what you need to make in order to cover one’s needs, you can see what you have left to cover the non-essentials.
 Make sure you have enough room for miscellaneous needs and things that you may have forgotten.

 Once you have the budget filled out, consider seeing if there is money left over for savings.
-This savings can help you out if there becomes a large need for money or if you decide to purchase a house.
-This savings will also lend quite a bit of stability to your family life.
-If it is not possible to save money, then consider the tax returns as a good way to save money in savings.
+These savings can help you out if there becomes a large need for money or if you decide to purchase a house.
+These savings will also lend quite a bit of stability to your family life.
+If it is not possible to save money, then consider the tax returns as a good way to save money.
 This is money that you did not previously have and money that is not accounted for in your budget, therefore it will not be missed by placing it into savings.